sebastienserre/WPCasa-mail-alert/readme.txt

 License: GPL V2 or later

 == Description ==
-WPCasa Mail Alert will display a widget to add a form on your Website using WPCasa Framework from WPSIght.
+WPCasa Mail Alert will display a widget to add a form on your Website using WPCasa Plugin from WPSIght.
 Once registred, you'll receive a mail when the RealEstate Agency will add or update a property corresponding to your search!

 <h3>Features</h3>